Damien Versele

 inspiration

-• Art of Hosting Conversations that Matter is a philosophy and a way of life that harnesses collective intelligence and self organization in groups of any size.
+• Art of Hosting Conversations Meaningful Conversations is a philosophy and a way of life that harnesses collective intelligence and self organization in groups of any size.
 It is a practice of participative leadership, co-creation and deep listening within groups transforming tension into creative collaboration.

 • Theory U: the complexity of contemporary problems is such that the answers from the past are no longer fulfill.
 Theory U offers a new learning perspective, a new way of listening'that is open to the new, to what presents itself.
 Quite an art: living with an open mind, an open heart and an open will.